 Exercise is a great way to boost immune health.

-Exercise increases oxygen levels in the blood.
-Oxygen levels in major cities are repeatedly measured at levels significantly below normal.
-When you consider that most people also breathe poorly, taking in less oxygen, and that many chronic diseases including cancer are associated with low oxygen levels, the importance of boosting oxygen intake becomes obvious.
+It increases oxygen levels in the blood.
+A recent study has shown that there is no place on earth that does not have some level of air pollution.
+In major cities the level of oxygen in the air is significantly below normal.
+When you consider that most people also breathe poorly, and that many chronic diseases including cancer are associated with low oxygen levels, the importance of boosting oxygen intake becomes obvious.

 Exercise makes you feel more alert, boosts your levels of endorphins to make you feel positive, as well as improving oxygen levels in every cell of your body.
 But during Autumn it is vital to tone down your exercise program to prevent your energy becoming depleted, as that adversely affects your immune system.